 Transactions

-Once a mandate is created and activated, transactions can be created automatically according to the mandate’s authorization and limits.
-This guide covers how transactions work, the end-to-end flow from creation to completion, and how to interpret transaction statuses and responses.
+Once a mandate is created and activated, transactions can be processed in line with the mandate’s authorization and limits.
+This guide covers how transaction processing works, the end-to-end flow from transaction initiation to completion, and how to interpret transaction statuses and responses.

 What is a Transaction?